ology/techn.ology.net/blog/2022/01/21/led-zeppelin-in-seven-dimensions/index.markdown

 ![Immigrant Song](Immigrant-Song.png)

 The spokes are defined by specific measurements that I chose from those available in the the [AcousticBrainz](https://acousticbrainz.org/) analysis of each tune.
 These were the most "meaningful" to me, but I don't know the exact meanings!
 Oof.
+Anyway, the red line connects measurements of the song in question (like the Immigrant Song).
+Gray represents the average of all songs.

 And here is the [zip file](Led-Zeppelin-Charts.zip) of all the charts for every Zeppelin tune.